Canned wine? Wine in a can?

 But why has canned wine become so popular?
 Is it merely a passing fad or something much, much bigger?

 Let’s find out.

 Is canned wine good quality?

-It’s sufficing to say that the canned wine you’ll find in your local supermarket probably won’t be the best quality wine on the market.
-Though highly affordable, it’s not going to rock your world.
+It’s probably true to say that the canned wine you’ll find in your local supermarket won’t be the best quality wine on the market.
+It may be convenient but it’s not going to rock your world.

 Although we haven’t tried any ourselves, we’re sure these canned wines taste as good as the internet says they do!

 As with screw caps, wine in a can won’t ever suffer from cork taint, so that’s benefit.